rvbug/neovim/README.md

 ![image](https://github.com/rvbug/nvim/assets/10928536/9dc8e3a4-4ab7-4ff6-b34c-63c5ecbbfc02)

 #### `init.lua`
-This is where nvim looks everytime it loads.
-The lazy package manager is installed and setup here <br>
+This is where nvim looks everytime it loads.  <br>

 ####  `lua/plugins/`

-The best way to keep everything modularize is to split your plugings into their own separate files and add it under this directory.Lazy will automatically detect any changes on this folder and loads it.
+The best way to keep everything modularize is to split plugings into their own separate files and add it under this directory.
+Lazy will automatically detect any changes on this folder and loads it.

-This file should always return a table and ad all the additional settings for that plugins inside the function like shown below.
-If you are using a different package manager like 'Packer' then the approach is different.
+Plugin file should always return a table.
+Additional configuration/settings for that plugins should inside a call back function.

 See the sample setup for `lua/plugins/themes.lua`.
-This is the same approach for most of the plugins unless specified differently in their documentation.
+Same approach is used for most of the plugins unless specified differently in their documentation.

-> *Note: I am still experimenting with moving all the keybindings to keymaps.lua file versus keeping it under their respective plugin file.*
+`config = function() ` is a call back function.

 ```lua
 return {